 What is eosinophilic folliculitis?

 Eosinophilic folliculitis is a recurrent skin disorder of unknown cause.
-It is also known as ‘eosinophilic pustular folliculitis’ or ‘Ofuji disease’.
-The name is due to skin biopsy finding of eosinophils (a type of immune cell) around hair follicles.
+It is also known as "eosinophilic pustular folliculitis" or "Ofuji disease".
+Skin biopsies of this disorder find eosinophils (a type of immune cell) around hair follicles – hence its name.

 There are several variants of eosinophilic folliculitis.